umd-lib/plastron/docs/daemon.md

 See [docker-plastron.yml](../docker-plastron.yml) for an example of the config file.

+### Export Configuration

+The export configuration specifies configuration scuh as the predicates to be excluded or mapping of predicate CURIEs to human friendly names.

+See [docker-export-config.yml](../docker-export-config.yml) for an example of the export config file.

 ### `REPOSITORY` section

 Options in this section are identical to those in the [CLI configuration](cli.md).